 Through seminars, independent studies, and serving as teaching assistants for the department's introductory survey courses in African history, graduate students can develop critical knowledge of precolonial states and societies; religious movements that blended existing beliefs with those of Islam and Christianity; slavery and the trans-Saharan, trans-Atlantic, and Indian Ocean slave trades; European colonialism and its far-reaching consequences; anti-colonial resistance and nationalist politics; and the ongoing challenges of the postcolonial present.

 African history complements and links to the comparative history fields of ethnicity and nationalism, colonialism, and gender that engage the research interests of many department faculty.
-Graduate study in African history is also supported by the African Studies Program in the Jackson School of International Studies and faculty with Africa-related interests in the departments of American Ethnic Studies, Anthropology, Art History, Ethnomusicology, French and Italian, Geography, English, and Women Studies.
+Graduate study in African history is also supported by the African Studies Program in the Jackson School of International Studies and faculty with Africa-related interests in the departments of American Ethnic Studies, Anthropology, Art History, Ethnomusicology, French and Italian, Geography, English, and Gender, Women, and Sexuality Studies.
 The University of Washington regularly offers courses in the Africa-relevant languages of Arabic, German, Italian, French, Portuguese, and Swahili.